 ROAS (Return On Ad Spend), is one important metric you would want to track for your business.
 Calculating ROAS for your business will help you know the amount of revenue your ad is producing for your business in relation to your ad budget.
 The result will show if your ads are profitable or not.

 ROAS is also useful for controlling, analyzing, and optimizing the effectiveness of your advertising metrics.
-Always aim to get at least a ROAS rate of 4:1.
+In total, always aim to get at least a ROAS rate of 4:1.
 This means for every $1 spent, aim to get $4 in return.